GonMazzini/Gon_Portfolio/README.md

 #### https://github.com/GonMazzini
-#### above link contains many of my repositories regarding Machine Learning, Optimization problems, Wind Loads and Reliability analysis can be seen in )
+#### (The above link contains many of my repositories regarding Machine Learning, Optimization problems, Wind Loads and Reliability analysis.)

 # This Portfolio contains a brief overview of some Machine Learning models related to Wind Energy.